Protestors against gay marriage mass at Eiffel Tower

 Hollande has pledged to push through the law with his Socialists' parliamentary majority but the opponents' campaign has dented public support and forced deputies to put off a plan to allow lesbian couples access to artificial insemination.

 Champ de Mars park at the Eiffel Tower was packed, but turnout estimates varied widely.
-Organizers claimed a million people had protested, while police put the number at 340,000, high even in protest-prone France.
+Organisers claimed 800,000 had protested, while police put the number at 340,000, high even in protest-prone France.

 "Nobody expected this two or three months ago," said Frigide Barjot, a flamboyant comedian leading the "Demo for All".
 At the rally, she read out a letter to Hollande asking him to withdraw the draft bill and hold an extended public debate on the issue.